sittner/linuxcnc-ethercat/README.md

-It was forked from [sittner/linuxcnc-ethercat](https://github.com/sittner/linuxcnc-ethercat), and it intended to become the new default version LinuxCNC EtherCAT.
+It was forked from [sittner/linuxcnc-ethercat](https://github.com/sittner/linuxcnc-ethercat), and it intended to become the new default version of LinuxCNC EtherCAT.
 Please bear with us while we do a bit of cleanup here, and then we'll start looking at adding additional maintainers and merging the backlog of drivers that has built up over the past few years.

+## Installing

+TBD.
+Include instructions for installing LinuxCNC and Ethercat from their Debian repositories.

 ## Contributing